P-p-H-d/mlib/README.md

 Generate a formatted string representation of the dict 'dict' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
-This method is only defined if the type of the element defines a GET\_STR method itself.
+This method is only defined if both key and value types define a GET\_STR method thenselves.

 ##### bool name\_parse\_str(name\_t dict, const char str[], const char **endp)

 Parse the formatted string 'str' that is assumed to be a string representation of a dict and set 'dict' to this representation.
-This method is only defined if all types of the element defines PARSE\_STR methods itself.
-It returns true if success, false otherwise.
+It returns true in case of success, false otherwise.
-If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.
+If 'endp' is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.
+This method is only defined if both key and value types define a PARSE\_STR method thenselves.

 ##### void name\_out\_str(FILE *file, const name\_t dict)

 Generate a formatted string representation of the dict 'dict' and outputs it into the FILE 'file'.
-This method is only defined if the type of the element defines a OUT\_STR method itself.
+This method is only defined if both key and value types define a OUT\_STR method thenselves.

-##### void name\_in\_str(name\_t dict, FILE *file)
+##### bool name\_in\_str(name\_t dict, FILE *file)

 Read from the file 'file' a formatted string representation of a dict and set 'dict' to this representation.
+It returns true in case of success, false otherwise.
+In case of error, the position of the file is not specified but is likely to be just after the parsing error.
+Otherwise, the position of the file is just after the final read character associated to the dictionnary representation.
-This method is only defined if the type of the element defines a IN\_STR method itself.
+This method is only defined if both key and value types define a IN\_STR method thenselves.

 ##### bool name\_equal\_p(const name\_t dict1, const name\_t dict2)

 Return true if both dict 'dict1' and 'dict2' are equal.
-This method is only defined if the type of the element defines a EQUAL method itself.
+This method is only defined if both key and value types define an EQUAL method thenselves.

 ##### void name\_splice(name\_t dict1, name\_t dict2)

 Move all items from 'dict2' into 'dict1'.
 If there is the same key between 'dict2' into 'dict1', then their values are added (as per the ADD method of the value type).
-Afterward 'dict2' is reset.
+Afterward 'dict2' is reset (i.e. empty).
 This method is only defined if the value type defines an ADD method.